-Many adults have experienced alcohol intoxication, but the experience is different for each person.
+The experience of alcohol intoxication is different for each person.
 Those who have not experienced alcohol intoxication may wonder what it feels like to be “drunk.”
 It can affect mood, speech, judgment, and more.

 According to the

 Heavy drinking tends to cause more serious intoxication and may eventually cause serious health issues, such as blackouts or kidney failure.

 Because alcohol changes the way the brain processes information, it also makes it difficult for people to make suitable decisions or assess their own behavior.
 For example, people who are very drunk might underestimate how intoxicated they are.
 Some might not even know that they are drunk.